alex6o/node-red-contrib-dynamic-dimmer/README.md

     }
 }
 ```
-Please note that the previous input value now corresponds to the `target` field and that **partial** configuration updates are supported - so there is no need to always provide each property!
+Please note that **partial** configuration updates are supported.
+Hence, you only need to provide the parameters which should be modified.

 #### The `command` property
 In general, the process of dimming has a very async behavior because one input event triggers a series of output events.
 For more control of ongoing operations the following commands were introduced: